KLubina/CurriculumMindMap-ITET/README.md

 # TODO

+- Vorwissen
-- Mind-Map: from first semester to third semester
+- Then from first semester to third semester
 - Scroll out/Scroll in
 - Roter Faden